IgniteUI/igniteui-xplat-docs/doc/en/components/charts/features/chart-performance.md

 ### Series Collection

-Also, adding a lot of series to the `Series` collection of the $PlatformShort$ `XamDataChart` control will add overhead to rendering because each series has its own rendering canvas.
+Also, adding a lot of series to the `Series` collection of the $Platform$ `XamDataChart` control will add overhead to rendering because each series has its own rendering canvas.
 This is especially important if you have more than 10 series in the Data Chart.
 We recommend combining multiple data sources into flatten data source (see [Data Structure](#data-structure) section) and then using conditional styling feature of the following series:

 Slower Performance Scenario | Faster Scenario with Conditional Styling
 ----------------------------|----------------------------------------